facebook/react-native/packages/rn-tester-e2e/README.md

 - `tests`, where the tests and referencing files all live.
 The substructure is as follows:
   - `screens` -> in this folder, you will find `*.screen.js` files, where each file represents a navigation screen for RNTester.
 So there are 3 root ones (`apis`, `bookmarks`, `components`) and then for subscreens, there's a folder with the same name - currently, that's only `components` that contains `buttonComponent.screen.js`.
 The content of these files is what was earlier mentioned as "references": they provide an easy way to define all elements present in said screen, so that they can be used for tests.
-  - `specs` -> this folder follows a similar 1:1 mapping to the RNTester screens, but for the tests: for each screen (or subscreen) there's a dedicated `*.test.js` file (such as `buttonComponentScreen.test.js`).
-Ideally, in this file the Jest tests are standard, leveraging the `*.screen.js` counterpart for the details of defining how Appium/WDIO can reach those elements on screen.
+  - `specs` -> this folder follows a similar 1:1 mapping to the RNTester screens, but for the tests: for each screen (or subscreen) there's a dedicated folder file and within it theres test file (such as `invertedFlatList.test.js`).

 When adding a new test, please ensure that you follow this pattern and add the relevant test in the right screen file / screen test file.
 Use the files mentioned above as examples.